 The main aim of the Horse Rescue Fund is to alleviate the suffering of any ill-treated or neglected equines, bring them back to health and, if possible, back into work and then place them on loan in approved homes.
 We never sell our rescued horses but we do most firmly believe that they are much more content and happier leading a useful and fulfilled life, with individual care and attention in a private home, rather than just standing in retirement for the rest of their lives.
 We have more than 100 horses, ponies and donkeys out in adoptive homes, with more to follow in their footsteps at present under rehabilitation at Woodstock Farm.

 Many of our horses have gone on to compete most successfully, in many disciplines both locally and nationally.
-Quite often spectators do not even realize that they are watching rescued horses who have had a very poor and often traumatic earlier life.
+Quite often spectators do not even realise that they are watching rescued horses who have had a very poor and often traumatic earlier life.

 For further information on donating to this charity tel 01502 679 191 or visit www.horserescuefund.org.uk.